zizdlp/zbook-docs/Features/Synchronization.md

 | `ZBOOK_USERNAME`    | The username, e.g., `admin`                              |
 | `ZBOOK_SYNC_TOKEN`  | The synchronization token used for authentication, provided when the repository was created |

-With this GitHub Actions configuration, every time code is pushed to the `main` branch, the synchronization operation will be automatically triggered, synchronizing the code and related information to the specified target system.
+With this GitHub Actions configuration, when code is pushed to the **main** branch, a synchronization operation is automatically triggered to sync the code and related information to the specified target system.
+You can also trigger synchronization when commits are made to other branches by changing `main` to the specified branch.